Ceanothus: Taxonomy

+"Ceanothus" comes from κεάνωθος (keánōthos), which was applied by Theophrastus (371–287 BC) to a spiny Old World plant, believed to be Cirsium arvense.

 There are two subgenera within this genus: Ceanothus and Cerastes.
 The former clade is less drought-resistant, having bigger leaves.
 The evolution of these two clades likely started with a divergence in the niches filled in local communities, rather than a divergence on the basis of geography.
+The two clades are also sometimes recognized as sections, with the usage of section or subgenus being inconsistent in the literature on the genus.
+Subgenus Cerastes was not properly typified nor formally recognized until 2016.
+Despite the taxonomic difficulties, both clades are generally regarded as being deeply divergent and distinct based on phylogenetic research and morphological characteristics.

 The Californian species of Ceanothus are commonly known collectively as California lilacs, with individual species having more descriptive common names.
 Species native elsewhere have other common names such as New Jersey tea for C. americanus, as its leaves were used as a black tea substitute during the American Revolution.
 In garden use, most are simply called by their scientific names or an adaptation of the scientific name, such as 'Maritime ceanothus' for C. maritimus.